 Even though I've been talking all this trash lately about throwing plans to the wayside and living life spontaneously, I have to pat my past-self on the back for thinking ahead and booking an amazing campsite at Takhlakh Lake for Labor Day weekend.
 When I returned from Arizona last March, I was bumming so hard about Seattle and the overarching feeling of being stuck.
 I hopped online the first day I was back at work and booked multiple camp sites-aka mini escapes-for the summer.
-Takhlakh Lake Campground is one I had never come across before, but it came highly recommended as a gorgeous and tucked away site near Rainier.
+Takhlakh Lake Campground is one I had never come across before, but it came highly recommended as a gorgeous and tucked away site at the base of Mt.
+Adams.

-Well, it wasn't so easy to access from Rainier, but it was sure as hell tucked away!
+Well, it wasn't easy to access but it was sure as hell tucked away!
 Especially because I-23, the direct road there from the east side of Rainier, has apparently been washed out for years.
-We discovered this when we rolled up on the literal edge of the long road to nowhere, sans wifi or phone connection, and came face to face with a group of toothless old men swigging beers and bullshitting.
+We discovered this when we rolled up on the literal edge of a long road to nowhere, sans wi-fi or phone connection, and came face to face with a group of toothless old men swigging beers and bullshitting.
 "That road's been washed out for years!"
 One guy proclaimed.
 We told them where we intended to end up.
-"Hmmm, I don't know these parts very well.
+"Hmmm, never heard of it.
+I don't know these parts very well.
 I mostly ride around, shooting deer."

-The next morning, I set my alarm for 5:50 to wake up for sunrise.
-I love watching the sun rise and set when I camp...
-It's an intrinsic part of the whole experience in my opinion.
+The next morning, I set my alarm for 5:50 to catch sunrise.
+I absolutely love watching the sun rise and set when I camp.
+It's an intrinsic part of the experience in my opinion.
 It's something I always look forward to, and I really want to start doing sunrise hikes more often.